Selah Saterstrom

 Selah Saterstrom is an American author, originally from the south.
 She is the author of five books: Rancher (Burrow Press, 2021), Ideal Suggestions: Essays in Divinatory Poetics (Essay Press, 2017), Slab (Coffee House Press, 2015), The Meat and Spirit Plan (Coffee House Press, 2007), and The Pink Institution (Coffee House Press, 2004).
 Her work has twice been nominated for the Believer Book Award.
-She is a full professor and the director of Creative Writing at the University of Denver.
+She is a full professor at the University of Denver.